Easy Swaps For a Cleaner and Greener Bathroom

 But First, What Doesn’t Float in the Toilet Bowl (a.k.a.
 Rise To The Top)

 Before we get started, I wanted to mention a few things I didn’t address.
 While we all know that, in theory, organic and cleaner beauty products are better for us, the market is vast and success with the products is unique to the individual.
-Which products meets certain qualifications is also up for debate at times.
+Which products meet certain qualifications is also up for debate at times.
 I’m going to pass on suggesting specific beauty brands or products in this post.
 This topic warrants an entire blog (or at least a handful of blog posts) as well as years of personal trial and error.

 I’m generally cautious of products that trade one waste for another.
 For example, certain “zero garbage waste” products require much more water usage.
-I’m not an expert on comparing water usage in production of floss, for example, to water usage required by a water pic during regular consumer use.
+I’m not an expert on comparing water usage in the production of floss, for example, to water usage required by a water pic during regular consumer use.
 I do know, though, that a water pic requires far more water than regular floss (i.e. none) when I’m using it each day.
 I much appreciate that we need to limit input to our landfills, but I also know that clean water shortages are a very real thing.

 Lastly, I prefer to focus on one-time investments or simple swaps that offer a good ROE, or “return on effort”, my personal measure for deciding whether or not to invest my time and money in a particular sustainable practice.
 If you’re a regular around here, you know that I don’t lead a “hardcore” minimalist or eco-friendly life.
 Instead, I use such principles as guardrails and benchmarks against which to assess my options.

 We all live in a world of trade-offs and competing priorities.
-We can’t be die hard purists about every mission or passion we pursue.
+We can’t be die-hard purists about every mission or passion we pursue.
 In my journey to live a more sustainable and intentional lifestyle, I generally stick to the lifestyle changes that give me the best ROE (or bang for my buck).
 This means that many tedious DIY alternatives don’t make the cut for me, especially if I’m going to have a hard time getting my family on board to use them.
 DIY toothpaste, anyone?
-That’s not a battle I’m willing fight with my kids.
+That’s not a battle I’m willing to fight with my kids.

 So then, what is worth changing in the bathroom?